kohana/auth/guide/auth/driver/develop.md

 # Developing Drivers

+## Real World Example

+Sometimes the best way to learn is to jump right in and read the code from another module.
+The [ORM](https://github.com/kohana/orm/blob/3.2/develop/classes/kohana/auth/orm.php) module comes with an auth driver you can learn from.

 [!!]
 We will be developing an `example` driver.
 In your own driver you will substitute `example` with your driver name.

 This example file would be saved at `APPPATH/classes/auth/example.php` (or `MODPATH` if you are creating a module).

+---

 ## Quick Example